GUIDELINES FOR 2014 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

 4) Audio/Multi-Media Internet

 All entries in this category must be limited to 60 minutes.
 Entries for live radio broadcasts may submit a compilation of the best work over the course of one program.
-Please send just one copy of your submission.
-We will make duplicates for the judges.
+Please send your submission in the form of a web link, not a CD.

 The Audio/Multi-Media Internet category may consist of audio only (e.g., a radio or Internet-based broadcast) OR a multi-media, Internet-based submission, whose components include audio.
 No more than two (2) individual radio or Internet-based audio broadcasts may be submitted.
 “Medley” tapes containing more than two radio shows or Webcasts, of any duration, will not be accepted.